jayk-gupta/web-resources-project/README.md

 # Running the Project Locally
 1. Open a terminal or command prompt on your computer.
 2. Navigate to the directory where the repository was cloned.
-3. pnpm install (Install dependencies)
+3. Run the following command: `pnpm install` (This command installs the project dependencies).
-4. pnpm dev (This will launch the project in your local browser or terminal)
+4. After the installation is complete, run the following command: `pnpm dev` (This command launches the project in your local browser or terminal).

 # Adding new resource
 1. Navigate to the database folder in the src folder.